somedatapacket/docs.humio.com/content/parsers/creating-a-parser.md

 ## Timestamps {#parsing-timestamps}

-The default timestamp format is [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), with the format `yyyy-MM-dd'T'HH:mm:ss[.SSS]XXX`.
-Milliseconds are optional, and `XXX` specifies the timezone offset.

-If the timestamps in the data are in local time, and do not have a time zone, then you can specify the time zone manually.
-The **Timezone** input field becomes editable when the timestamp format does not have a time zone designator.
+When creating a parser, it is important to specify how to extract timestamps in the incoming data.
+First of all the timestamp needs to be extracted into a field.
+Then the value of that field should be parsed into a timestamp using a timestamp format.

+extracting the timestamp field is done by extracting the field as `@timestamp` in a regular expression parser, or by specifying the name of the field in a JSON parser.
+Then it is possible to specify the timestamp format, that will be used to parse the value into a timestamp.

 {{% notice note %}}
 ***Timestamp format***
 Look at [Java's DateTimeFormatter documentation](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) for details on how to define the timestamp format.
 {{% /notice %}}

+The default timestamp format used is [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), with the format `yyyy-MM-dd'T'HH:mm:ss[.SSS]XXX`.
+Milliseconds are optional, and `XXX` specifies the timezone offset.

+If the timestamps in the data are in local time, and do not have a time zone, then you can specify the time zone manually.
+The **Timezone** input field becomes editable when the timestamp format does not have a time zone designator.

 {{% notice note %}}
-***timestamp in milliseconds***
+***Epoch or Unixtime***
-You can specify `millis` in the timestamp format.
-This specifies that the time is in milliseconds (Epoch time in milliseconds).
+You can specify `unixtime` or `unixtime_millis` as the timestamp format.
+This specifies that the time is in seconds or milliseconds with UTC timezone (Epoch time).
 {{% /notice %}}

 ## Key-value Parsing {#key-value}